VertaAI/modeldb/client/verta/docs/README.md

 ## Deployment Directions
 1. (optional) Go to https://readthedocs.org/projects/verta/versions/ to activate a branch to be deployed
-1. Go to https://readthedocs.org/projects/verta/builds/ to trigger a build
+1. Go to https://readthedocs.org/projects/verta/builds/ to trigger and deploy a new build
 1. (optional) When done testing, return to https://readthedocs.org/projects/verta/versions/ to deactivate the branch version